twentyOne2x/attnmarkets-docs/pages/users/for-apps-daos-and-builders.md

 For ongoing needs, you can apply for a **credit line**:

 - sized according to:
-  - your revenue track record,
+  - your revenue track record
-  - volatility,
+  - volatility
   - diversification.

 You receive:

-- a maximum limit in USD terms,
+- a maximum limit in USD terms
-- an agreed repayment share of revenues,
+- an agreed repayment share of revenues
-- the ability to draw and repay flexibly within those parameters.
+- the ability to draw and repay flexibly within those parameters

 It behaves like a revolving facility in corporate banking, except that: